 - As a result of the COVID-19 Alert Level 4 lockdown, switches in April 2020 fell to the lowest level since the Switching Rules commenced in 2009.
-They recovered in the remainder of the quarter, after the lockdown was lifted. - There are 12 distinct retail brands, owned by 10 parent companies.
-During the quarter Scholarship NZ and EnergyClub NZ exited the gas market. - In the past 12 months, there have been about 3,400 not withdrawn switches completed per month, which translates to an annual churn rate of about 14.2%. - Over 75% of consumer switches are completed within three business days; 97% are completed within seven business days. - Over 99.8% of gas customers are connected to a gate where seven or more retailers trade, suggesting that the gas retail sector is generally competitive throughout the North Island. - Average annual unaccounted-for gas (UFG) over the past year stands at about 1.1% (compared with about 2% in 2009). - Genesis is the largest retailer by customer share.
-Nova has the largest share of commercial and industrial customers. - Nova is the largest retailer by volume market share. - Monthly traded volumes on emsTradepoint reached a peak of 1,125 TJ in February 2020.
+They recovered in the remainder of the June quarter, after the lockdown was lifted, and were unusually high throughout the September and December quarters. - There are 12 distinct retail brands, owned by 10 parent companies. - In the past 12 months, there have been about 3,700 switches completed per month, which translates to an annual churn rate of about 15.3%. - Over 75% of consumer switches are completed within three business days; 97% are completed within seven business days. - Over 99.8% of gas customers are connected to a gate where seven or more retailers trade, suggesting that the gas retail sector is generally competitive throughout the North Island. - Average annual unaccounted-for gas (UFG) stands at about 1.2% (compared with about 2% in 2009). - Genesis is the largest retailer by customer share.
+Nova has the largest share of commercial and industrial customers. - Nova is the largest retailer by volume market share. - The maximum trade price on emsTradepoint reached a peak of \$50 per gigajoule in July 2020.